 During the bankruptcy, the bank may permit usage of existing accounts after they have consulted the Official Receiver.

 Banks/Building Societies are not obliged to grant an account, but if so, it is likely to be a basic account without credit facilities.
 Banks are required by law to offer a basic bank account product.
 However, due to their nature, not much money can be made from such accounts.
-Therefore, these types of accounts are not pushed like the more profitable credit baring accounts and the consumer is often unaware of their existance.
+Therefore, these types of accounts are not pushed like the more profitable credit-baring accounts, and the consumer is often unaware of their existence.

 See the document to the right for details of the basic bank accounts offered by the UK leading banks and building societies.